Hind bint Utba: Biography

 leave and no more love you.

 During this battle, Jubayr ibn Mut'im bribed his slave Wahshi ibn Harb with manumission to kill Muhammad's uncle Hamza.
 Whenever Hind passed Wahshi, she supposedly called, "Come on, black man!
 Satisfy your vengeance and ours!" because Hamza was the one who had killed her uncle.
 Wahshi speared Hamza in the height of the battle; after Hamza was killed, Wahshi returned to retrieve his spear and then left the battle.
-According to some sources, Hind chewed the liver of a mutilated Hamza though these sources are considered weak and unauthentic by Sunni scholars.
+After the battle, Hind bint Utbah chewed the liver of Hamza ibn Abdul Muttalib as a form of outlet for burning revenge.